Trees of Graphs as Boundaries of Hyperbolic Groups: Necessary conditions for tree of graphs boundary

 Before proving the main result, we recall two more properties of hyperbolic groups which we need for the argument.

-\begin{lem}\lemlabel{one_ended_subgroup} Let $G$ by a hyperbolic group and assume that $G$ is not virtually free.
+\begin{lem}\lemlabel{one_ended_subgroup} Let $G$ be a hyperbolic group and assume that $G$ is not virtually free (in particular, it is not finite and not virtually cyclic).
 Then $G$ has a $1$-ended quasi-convex subgroup. \end{lem} \begin{proof} By the Dunwoody's Accessibility Theorem \cite{dunwoody:accessibility:1985}, there is a splitting of $G$ as a finite graph of groups whose edge groups are finite and whose vertex groups have at most $1$ end.
 Since graph of finite groups always yields a virtually free group (see Proposition~11 in \cite{Serre:trees:2003}), at least one of the vertex groups above must be 1-ended.
-Finally, this vertex group is quasi-convex e.g. by the discussion in the paragraph right before Corollary \ref{cluster_quasiconvex}. \end{proof}
+Finally, this vertex group is quasi-convex e.g. by the discussion in the paragraph right before \Corref{cluster_quasiconvex}. \end{proof}

 Next rather well known result follows e.g. by \cite[ Theorem~2.28]{kapovich_benakli:boundaries:2002}.

 \begin{lem}\lemlabel{bdry_not_singleton} Let $G$ be a hyperbolic group.
 Then the boundary $\bd G$ cannot be a singleton. \end{lem}